 In a dystopian future where America is crippled by a war, the land is split into thirteen districts.
-Every year, two children from each district is chosen to participate in the games, which is a battle royale fight to the death.
+Every year, two children from each district are chosen to participate in the games, which is a battle royale fight to the death.
 Pretty insane, I know (and this was well before Fortnite blew up and made the battle royale thing popular).
 You may have seen the movies.
-If you have, I hope you read the books as well, though I do think the movies did a good job following the source material.
+If you have, I hope you read the books as well, though I do think the movies do a good job following the source material.

-This book series is surprisingly aimed at young adults, but I think it does a great job focusing on the characters versus the violence and allows the reader to become engrossed in the events that lie outside the main character’s control.
+This book series is surprisingly aimed at young adults, but I think it does is great at focusing on the characters versus the violence and allows the reader to become engrossed in the events that lie outside the main character’s control.
 Obviously the whole system if messed up, but Katniss, though limited, does everything she can to protect what she loves and improve the dismal world she lives in.
 She may not go about things in the best way, but it’s never easy going against an established societal norm.
 This is why I think this series will endure as a popular story.
 The battles these characters face can be applied as reflections of what we see in our own world.

 I know sometimes people don’t want to give something a shot because it was super popular and possibly over-hyped.
 If you haven’t read this series because of one of those reasons, try it out.
 I think you may be surprised.